 The aTerra exchange rate is defined as:

-where and each refer to the amount of deposited stablecoins that are yet to be lent out, and the interest-accrued amount of lent out stablecoins.
+each refer to the amount of deposited stablecoins that are yet to be lent out, and the interest-accrued amount of lent out stablecoins.

 Every epoch, rewards of deposited bAsset collaterals are collected by the money market.
 Claimed bAsset rewards, which are likely to be in a non-stablecoin denomination, are converted to Terra stablecoins and stockpiled separately in the market's yield reserve pool.